jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

 used in email or HTTP.
 Unfortunately, the core Wayland protocols do not include a way for clients to express how the content has been encoded.
 Instead, it is assumed to be sRGB.
 This is a bit like assuming all text content in the world is ASCII.
-Depending on where you are in the world it's usually "right", but there's a bunch of text out there that is not encoded with ASCII and it becomes unreadable unless encoding is explicitly taken into account everywhere.
+Depending on where you are in the world it is often "right", but there's a bunch of text out there that is not encoded with ASCII and it becomes unreadable unless encoding is explicitly taken into account everywhere.